Carlos-F-Braga/Dapp-Icp-CryptoDrunks-Marketplace/README.md

-Copyright 2022 London App Brewery LTD (www.appbrewery.com)
+Copyright 2022 Carlos-F-Braga

-The code in this tutorial project is licended under the Apache License, Version 2.0 (the "License");
+The code in this project is licended under the Apache License, Version 2.0 (the "License");
 you may not use this project except in compliance with the License.
 You may obtain a copy of the License at